-United States Embassy, Lagos
+United States Consulate General, Lagos Nigeria

 The new U.S. Consulate General reflects the dynamic forward-looking spirit of Lagos.
 The diagrid façade draws on local design traditions to create a high-performing and resilient structure.